Skip to content

 How quickly should an eyelid laceration be repaired?

-Most lacerations are best repaired within 24–48 hours.
+Most lacerations are best repaired within 24 to 48 hours.
 The eyelids have an excellent blood supply, however, so even older injuries can often be repaired primarily.

 Will the scar be visible?

 The eyelids heal extremely well.
-Carefully repaired lacerations almost always settle to a virtually invisible scar within 6–12 months.
+Carefully repaired lacerations almost always settle to a virtually invisible scar within 6 to 12 months.

 What about the tear duct?

 If the laceration involves the inner part of the eyelid, the tear drainage system may be damaged.
-I routinely repair canalicular lacerations with a fine silicone stent which is left in place for 3–6 months.
+I routinely repair canalicular lacerations with a fine silicone stent which is left in place for 3 to 6 months.

 Book a consultation